willnationsdev/deconstructing-godot/gdscript_to_cpp.md

 extends MyNode       # the name of a global script class
 ```

-In every case, the inheriting class gains access to all properties, methods, constants, and signals of the base class with no restrictions.
+In every case, the inheriting class gains unrestricted access to all of the base class's content.

 Here's an example of inheritance in C++: